A mapping between Lorentz-violating and conventional electrodynamics: Summary and outlook

 \section{Summary and outlook}

-Lorentz and CPT symmetry are deeply ingrained in the presently accepted laws of physics.
-However, there are various candidate underlying theories that could lead to the breakdown of these spacetime symmetries.
-The sensitivity of current or near-future experiments testing these ideas would allow the detection of Planck-suppressed effects.
-It follows that Lorentz and CPT tests offer a promising avenue for quantum-gravity phenomenology.

-The leading-order Lorentz- and CPT-breaking effects that would arise from Lorentz-symmetry violations in approaches to fundamental physics are described by the SME.
-At the level of effective quantum field theory, the SME is the most general dynamical framework for Lorentz and CPT breakdown compatible with the fundamental principles of unitarity and coordinate independence.
-The SME incorporates the usual Standard Model of particle physics and General Relativity as limiting cases.
-Experimental investigations are therefore best performed within the SME.

 The electrodynamics sector of the SME contains a Chern--Simons-type operator contracted with a Lorentz- and CPT-violating four-vector coupling $k^{\mu}$.
 Such a coupling can, for example, arise through a nontrivial spacetime topology or in certain cosmological supergravity models as a result of varying scalar fields.
 If $k^\mu$ is lightlike, the free solutions of this model can be mapped to the solutions of conventional Maxwell electrodynamics.
 The specific form of this field redefinition is determined by Eq.~\rf{mapping}.
 This mapping is nonlocal, and it applies on-shell.
+The existence of such a mapping does {\em not} imply that the Chern--Simons term is unphysical and cannot be measured: both off-shell physics and interactions will typically lead to observable effects.

 There are still a few open questions regarding this field redefinition that need to be addressed in the future.
 It is, for instance, interesting to determine whether this mapping is one-to-one and onto.
 If so, there would be a direct correspondence between the Lorentz- and CPT-violating Chern--Simons model and ordinary Lorentz- and CPT-symmetric electrodynamics.
 Certain known results in the conventional Maxwell model, could then simply be translated to the more complex Chern--Simons model via the field-redefinition map.
 Other open issues concern the question as to whether such types of field redefinitions can also be found for timelike and spacelike $k^\mu$ or for interacting models.
 An additional important aspect we have left largely unaddressed is gauge symmetry.
 Although we have discussed the example of Lorentz gauge, a more detailed analysis of how gauge conditions are affected by the mapping could yield valuable insight into the mathematical structure of the Chern--Simons model and the field redefinition.